Sunday, October 13, 2024

 Curiosity: It's Not Just for Kids

-As educators we gather in school to share time and talent, and yet I wonder if we even know the names of the folks we pass each day.
-I am a ridiculous contemplator and as such, I've often begin wondering, "Do I give each of these amazing people who share this year's journey with me everything I have to offer?
+As educators we come together in school to share time and talent, and yet we squander the opportunities set before us each day.
+I am a ridiculous contemplator and as such I often challenge myself by asking, "Do I give each of these amazing people who share this year's journey with me everything I have to offer?
 Do I lend an ear when needed?
 Do I give a smile every chance I have?
 Do I ask for their help, their opinions and their advice?
 Do I keep myself open to learn from them?
 Heck, do I even know the names of the over 70 people who are housed in this building with me on a daily basis?"

 School is a home that we share with these other adults,